felixheinold/Teamprojekt/README.md

 - Focus on learning topics relevant to the media industry, or another approved topic.
 - Create a dataset for training the model, then fine-tune and integrate the model into the game.
 - Ensure the final product works effectively through testing.

-## 🧠 Learning Objectives

-- App/Game Design (2D or 3D)
-- Use of AI models for interaction (e.g., LLMs like BERT variants, GPT)
-- Data collection and fine-tuning of deep learning models
-- Software development in Python or other preferred languages
-- Familiarization with tools like Unity/Unreal Engine or lightweight engines
-- Testing and deploying the application

 ## 🚀 Implementation Plan